 Pathways strives to be a leader in accessibility.

 We will work to accommodate, when requested, accessibility challenges individuals may have when engaging in Pathways services and/or information.
 We also welcome all feedback, comments and concerns regarding the accessibility of our sites and services.
 Please let us know how we can help.
-Contact our Accessibility Officer, 519-542-3471 ext.
-1262 or inquiries can also be made through out Contact Us page
+Under the Accessibility for Ontarians with Disabilities Act, 2005 (AODA), organizations must make their accessibility compliance reports available to the public.
+Please contact us to access a copy.

 Rights & Responsibilities